-- (a) The compensation (or prospective compensation) is not contingent on specific athletic performance or achievement (e.g., financial incentives based on points scored). - (b) The compensation (or prospective compensation) is not provided as an inducement to attend a particular member school or to remain enrolled at a particular member school ("Undue Influence"). - (c) The compensation (or prospective compensation) is not provided by the member school or an agent of the member school (e.g., school booster club, collective, foundation, employee, etc.). - (d) The student-athlete discloses any proposed agreement/contract to the member school at which the student is enrolled and/or participating.
+- (a) The compensation (or prospective compensation) is not contingent on specific athletic performance or achievement (e.g., financial incentives based on points scored). - (b) The compensation (or prospective compensation) is not provided as an inducement to attend a particular member school or to remain enrolled at a particular member school ("Undue Influence"). - (c) The compensation (or prospective compensation) is not provided by the member school or affiliated with the member school (e.g., coach, booster, teacher, administrator, parent, school booster club, collective, foundation, employee, etc.). - (d) The student-athlete discloses any proposed agreement/contract to the member school at which the student is enrolled and/or participating.